orospakr/diatropikon/README.md

 ## FAQ

-1. What is the rationale for JavaScript over Golang?
+1. What is the rationale for JavaScript over Golang/Ruby/Haskell/.net?

 Golang is an awesome language, but since this project's goal is to allow developers to fluidly manage their ops code, with easy access to a turing complete DSL, a compiled language like Go (particularly its lack of dynamic loading) bears too much impedance.

-2. Why not Ruby?

-It was a toss-up, but I found that Node was a bit easier for users to get started with, more friendly to the various major stakeholders in the Kubernetes ecosystem, and better on network IO.
+Moreover, I found that Node struct a decent balance between bit easier for user onboarding (installation ease and repeatability), more friendly to the various major stakeholders in the Kubernetes ecosystem, while still being decent for asynchronocity and IO.

-3. 20 megs of dependencies?!
+2. 20 megs of dependencies?!

 Yeah, I know.
 Node.js' method of nesting dependencies means that many dependencies get expanded into the `node_modules` directory multiple times.
 Sorry.

-4. What encoding should project files be written in?
+3. What encoding should project files be written in?

 Everything is read as UTF-8.